cristianCeamatu/microverse-HTML-CSS-capstone-project-online-shop-for-electronics/README.md

 ![Hireable](https://img.shields.io/badge/Hireable-yes-success)

 ![](https://img.shields.io/badge/-Microverse%20projects-blueviolet)
-# This is a capstone (exam) project: Online shop (index and search page) - (Built time 16 hours)
+# Online shop (index and search page) - (Built time 16 hours)

-> This is a Crafts (handmades) website using HTML, CSS3/SCSS, Bootstrap, and Font awesome.
+> This is a capstone/exam project for the [Microverse](https://www.microverse.org) module HTML/CSS.
+It is a Crafts(handmades) website using HTML, CSS3/SCSS, Bootstrap, and Font awesome.

 ## Screenshot of the index page